-A chocolate banana quinoa mug cake, made easily, in a microwave!
-This delicious, gluten free and dairy free one minute mug cake recipe will leave you feeling nourished and energized!
+A microwave mug cake made with chocolate, bananas, and quinoa, this delicious, gluten free and dairy free one-minute mug cake recipe will leave you feeling nourished and energized!
 An easy snack recipe that’s also great for breakfast, or dessert!
 Made with real food, real fast.

-Back in the day, when the Kiwi and I were traveling for races and training camps, microwave Mug Cakes were my JAM!
-I used make a ton of protein microwave muffins and even chia muffins!
+Back in the day, when the Kiwi and I were traveling for races and training camps, microwave mug cakes were my JAM!
+I used make a ton of microwaveable protein muffins and even chia muffins!
 Yes, I knew about chia back then too.
 Haha, but I digress.

-My point being, microwave mug cakes are making a comeback, but in an UPGRADED form.
+My point being, microwave mug cake recipes are making a comeback, but in an UPGRADED form.
 High fives ya’ll!

-What do I mean by upgrade?
+What do I mean by upgraded?
 I mean ingredient upgrade.
 Like …. you can cram a lot of nourishment in that mug.
 Coffee mug and mug (mouth) —> Pun intended.

 One of the best things about this quinoa mug cake recipe is that it uses up all those odds and ends of leftover ingredients!